saint-carlos/libtrivc/README.md

 Q: Passing and returning structs by value?
 Sacrilege!

 A: Structs such as _tvc\_buf\_t_ are largely a way to pack 2 arguments into one.
 They are no more expensive to pass to functions than passing their constituents individually, and not really more expensive to return then returning a pointer (well, at least on on architectures I care about).
 It's just simpler in many cases to pass them by value.

+Q: The rpm/deb packages install, but don't work

+A: Likely that is missing dependencies, which isn't implemented yet.
+Install dependencies manually as specified above.

 Q: So you have a struct for buffer, which is supposed to prevent passing around buffer + length everywhere, but none of your interfaces uses it... what's the point?